cirosantilli/markdown-style-guide/index.md

 Are you notable?
 Send a pull request.

+If you are a notable user:

+- you can opt to be contacted before any major changes happen to the standard.
+Please inform this on the pull request that adds you to the notable list.

+- your vote on decisions will have much greater weight

+If are more likely to be notable if your project:

+- uses Markdown heavily.
+E.g.: Markdown engines, text editors, lots of markdown documentation, etc.

+- is popular.
+Any popularity measure will be taken into account, e.g. GitHub stars, Google Rank, etc. 2K+ GitHub stars makes for a very strong case.

 # Why fork Carwin

 This guide was forked from [carwin/markdown-styleguide](https://github.com/carwin/markdown-styleguide/tree/9121c77bd177a3ade6713d50ab1228782d7c02a7) because there were many important points in which we disagreed.
 This guide proposes: